DrPenguin64/CaliforniaDevilHunters/README.md

  DemonsOfCalifornia, CaliforniaDemon

- maybe in this california people speak french (it is a bit like canada)
+ maybe in this california people speak french (it is a bit like canada) or in a country with more interesting architecture?

  ## Overview
  2 main campaigns: 1 where you play as the apprentice and the demon he has made  a contact with to protect in exchange for its servitude,